Top Exercises for the Best Arm Workout

 Similar to the wrist flexors, there are quite a few muscles that extend your wrists.
 For the sake of simplicity, I’m going to lump them all into one category for you.

 But that’s enough anatomy ...
-Let’s get into these arm exercises so you can add them in to your next arm day workout.
+Let’s get into these arm exercises so you can add them to your next arm day workout.

-The bench press can be a great workout for your triceps.
+For example, the bench press can be a great workout for your triceps.
 Rows can be a great workout for your biceps.
 So, keep that in mind as you read through these exercises.

 Here are 10 of my favorite exercises for a well-rounded arm day workout!

-1. DB Alternating Bicep Curls
+1) Dumbbell Alternating Bicep Curls

-Start by standing with a dumbbell in each hand.
-Your palms should be facing your thighs.
-Keep your upper arm stable while using your bicep in one arm to curl the weight up toward your shoulder.
+2. Keep your upper arm stable while using your bicep in one arm to curl the weight up toward your shoulder.
 As you curl the weight upward, rotate your palm toward the ceiling.

-Squeeze your bicep at the top for a second and slowly return back to the starting position.
-Repeat this movement for the same number of reps on each arm, alternating between them.
+3. Squeeze your bicep at the top for a second and slowly return to the starting position.

 For the best muscle activation, make sure not to rock your body for momentum.
-Your body should remain still so the only motion comes from your arms.
+Your body should remain still, so the only motion comes from your arms.

-2. Overhead Skull Crusher
+2) Overhead Skull Crusher

 This is a great arm exercise that you don’t see every day.
 Most of the time, you'll see people doing skull crushers on a flat bench with their arms over their chest.